Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 (2) Suppose that $h(s,s)=0$.
 Then the curved orbit decomposition has the form $M=M_1^+\cup M_1^-\cup M_2\cup M_3^+\cup M_3^-$, where $M_1^\pm$ are open, $M_2\cup M_3^\pm=\Cal Z(\si)$, $M_2$ (if non--empty) consists of smoothly embedded hypersurfaces and $M_3^\pm$ (if non--empty) consists of isolated points.
 If $p=0$ or $q=0$, then $M_2$ must be empty, so $\si$ can only have isolated zeros in this case.
 Otherwise, if $M_3^+$ or $M_3^-$ is non--empty, then also $M_2$ has to be non--empty.

 On $M_1^\pm$ there is a Ricci--flat metric in the conformal class.
-If non--empty, the curved orbit $M_2$ locally naturally fibres with one--dimensional fibres over a smooth manifold $N$ which inherits a natural conformal structure of signature $(p-1,q-1)$. \end{thm*} \begin{proof} (1) Let us assume that $h(s,s)>0$.
+If non--empty, the curved orbit $M_2$ locally fibres over a smooth manifold $N$ with one--dimensional fibres.
+If vectors tangent to these fibres insert trivially into the Weyl tensor and the Cotton--York tensor of the initial conformal structure, then the leaf space $N$ inherits a canonical conformal structure of signature $(p-1,q-1)$. \end{thm*} \begin{proof} (1) Let us assume that $h(s,s)>0$.
 Then the stabiliser $H$ of $s$ is isomorphic to $SO(p,q+1)\subset SO(p+1,q+1)$.
 There are three possible $P$--types in this case, defined by the fact that the inner product of $s(x)\in\Cal T_x$ with a generator of the distinguished isotropic ray is positive, zero, or negative.
 (Note that $s(x)$ cannot lie in the distinguished isotropic line.)
-The irreducible quotient of $\Cal T$ for conformal structures is a density bundle usually denoted by $\Cal E[1]$ which is realized as $\Cal T/(\Cal T^1)^\perp$.
+The irreducible quotient of $\Cal T$ for conformal structures is a density bundle usually denoted by $\Cal E[1]$ which is realised as $\Cal T/(\Cal T^1)^\perp$.
 Hence we conclude that the curved orbit defined by $s(x)\perp \Cal T^1_x$ is exactly the zero set of the induced normal solution $\si=\Pi(s)$.
 On the homogeneous model, $s$ is determined by a fixed positive vector in $\Bbb R^{p+1,q+1}$ so the orbit in question is the subspace of isotropic lines contained in a hyperplane, and thus a smoothly embedded hypersurface in $G/P$.
 This gives the description of curved orbits in (1).
 If $p=0$, then the restriction of $h$ to $s(x)^\perp$ is negative definite, and hence this subspace does not contain any isotropic lines, so $M_0=\emptyset$.

-To describe the induced Cartan geometry on $M_\pm$, we have to understand the stabiliser of the isotropic ray in $H\cong SO(p,q+1)$, and we know that this ray is transversal to the hyperplane $s(x)^\perp$ stabilised by $H$ and different from the line $\Bbb R\cdot s(x)$.
+To describe the induced Cartan geometry on $M_\pm$, we have to understand the stabiliser of the distinguished isotropic ray in $H\cong SO(p,q+1)$, and we know that this ray is transversal to the hyperplane $s(x)^\perp$ stabilised by $H$ and different from the line $\Bbb R\cdot s(x)$.
 If we project $\Cal T^1_x$ orthogonally into $s(x)^\perp$ we thus obtain a line.
 This line has to be negative, since together with the positive line $\Bbb R\cdot s(x)$ it spans a plane which contains the isotropic line $\Cal T^1_x$.
 A moment of thought shows that the stabiliser of this negative line in $H$ coincides with the stabiliser of the isotropic ray in that group, so $H\cap P=SO(p,q)\subset SO(p,q+1)$.

 Thus we are in the same situation as in the example of the parallel metric on the projective standard tractor bundle.
 The induced Cartan geometry on the open curved orbit is equivalent to a pseudo--Riemannian metric of signature $(p,q)$ together with a metric connection on the tangent bundle.
 Using torsion freeness of the initial conformal Cartan connection, one concludes that the metric connection must be the Levi--Civita connection.
 From the normality of the conformal Cartan connection one then deduces that the induced metric is Einstein, with the sign of the Einstein constant determined by $h(s,s)$.